Donald Gene Miller: Murders

 In late 1976, Miller proposed to Young, which she accepted.
 However, in December, she broke off their relationship and refused to marry him.
 Three days later, she met with Miller on New Year's Eve, 1977.
 During the early hours of the morning, he assaulted and strangled her.

 After Young did not return home, her parents contacted the police, who began an investigation.
 They eventually located witnesses who claimed that Miller was the last person to see her alive, whereupon he was detained for interrogation.
 During the procedure, Miller admitted that he had indeed spent the night with her, but insisted that he drove her to her doorstep at around 2 AM before he headed back home.
 Since Young's body had not been found at the time and there was no evidence to implicate him in a crime, the authorities released him.
 On October 20, 1977, two hunters found Young's clothes and purse near a lake in Bath.
-Young's underwear was found neatly folded underneath her clothes, leading police to believe that her killer had posed the body and clothes after the murder.
+Young's underwear was found neatly tucked inside her outer clothing, leading police to believe that her killer had posed the clothing after the murder.

 On June 15, 1978, Miller attacked 27-year-old Marita Choquette, an assistant editor at WKAR-TV, whom he stabbed 17 times.
-After killing her, he again posed her body and cut off her hands.
-He then transported the body to a property in Alaiedon Township, where he covered it with cinderblocks.
+Miller cut Choquette's hands off, later telling investigators this was because he could not remove the handcuffs he had restrained her with.
+Her body was taken to a property in Alaiedon Townshipand covered with cinderblocks.

 On June 27, he killed his third victim, 21-year-old MSU student Wendy Bush.
 While investigating her disappearance, authorities found witnesses who claimed that they had last seen her on campus with a young, tall white man who was unknown to them.

 His fourth victim was 30-year-old school teacher Kristine Guske Stuart, whom he met on the street during a walk home from the campus' auto shop on August 14.
 During the attack, Miller strangled Stuart, then loaded her corpse into his car and drove outside of town, where he dumped it.